 3. Narrow down your theme

-The phrase “what’s old is new again” certainly applies to the wedding industry, and the classic anniversary themes (like we mentioned above) are officially back in vogue.
+The phrase “what’s old is new again” certainly applies to the wedding industry, and the classic anniversary themes are officially back in vogue.

-Of course, these are just broad guidelines and are in no way a requirement for how your motif or décor should appear, but it’s a fun and well-known theme you can play off of if you choose.
+Of course, these are just broad guidelines and are in no way a requirement for how your motif or décor should appear, but these ideas are fun and well-known themes that you can play off of if you choose.
 Some fun anniversary themes include:

 - Afternoon Tea